doubleu0-0/Np-x-Verztec-Team3/pipeline/README.md

 ---

-## Deployment Note

-**Since this is run separately, there is no dependency issues – hooray!**
-If you want more accuracy, change the model to one that has more dimensions for better accuracy.
-Since this pipeline is triggered when a new object is uploaded, we don't have to worry about the number of documents being too much to handle.
----

-## Core Assumptions

-1. Tables in PDFs are minimal and basic, especially for sensitive content (e.g., employee data).

----

 ## Known Limitations

 - Tables are not handled very well in PDFs — this is a common limitation of all open-source tools.
 However, basic tables can be extracted.
 - Images are unsupported.
-- .doc files have to be converted to .docx before processing due to the EC2 instance not having a word document installed
-- When converting the .doc to .docx, we are using Spire.Doc, where the free version will have this watermark: Evaluation Warning: The document was created with Spire.Doc for Python.

 ---

-## AWS Setup

-Here are the steps to replicate the AWS infrastructure:

-1) Create an EC2 instance, must use windows AMI (We used t3.large, but can scale up/down based on needs -- cost is really low since we are running it only for the duration of the pipeline.py file)
-2) Create SNS topic and subscribe to it
-3) Create S3 bucket to store python file, folder to store raw data
-4) Create another bucket to store logs
-5) Create lambda function
-6) Create and attach IAM roles for lambda and EC2 (Ensure they have the appropriate EC2, SNS, SSM access)
-7) Create an event notifcation for S3 for all new files in RAW_DATA/, with suffix of .ready, then attach it to lambda function
-8) Paste the aws_lambda.py code into lambda
-9) Connect to the EC2 instance, and copy paste the aws_requirements.txt file (step by step) into the AMI to set it up if you have not done so before
-10) Turn off the auto recovery function for EC2 instance

 Xue Cong